Vitamin D Shots (IM)

 The Vitamin D Shot is a fast-acting means of supplementation for individuals who are deficient in vitamin D. Vitamin D is available in two forms: vitamin D2 and vitamin D3 , the latter being the form we use.
 Known as the ‘sunshine vitamin’, exposure to sunlight produces vitamin D naturally - an essential vitamin for optimal bone health.
 A deficiency in Vitamin D may lead to various health conditions.
 For individuals suffering from Vitamin D deficiency, supplementing its intake can be vitally important.

 UVB rays do not trigger as much vitamin D production in darker skin types as they do in lighter skins, meaning that the former type typically requires a greater degree of vitamin D supplementation.
 Overweight people also require vitamin D in larger quantities in order to attain optimum vitamin D levels.
 In comparison to oral tablets, the Vitamin D Shot is more potent, fast-acting and effective - particularly in cases where a deficiency in vitamin D exists.

 Vitamin D Shots treat many different conditions and can improve athletic performance.
 Factors that affect your body’s natural vitamin D levels include:

 - Exposure to sunlight

 The Vitamin D Shot is a safe treatment.
 Rarely, however, Vitamin D injections can lead to a number of side effects - the most common of which are stomach discomfort and nausea.
 Contact your IV/IM practitioner if either of these last for more than two days.

-Vitamin Injections London is headed by skilled IV/IM Medical Aesthetician and Skin Specialist Bianca Estelle.
-Our experienced IV/IM practitioners will conduct a full review of your medical history and advise you regarding your suitability for the Vitamin D Shot.
+Vitamin Injections London is headed by skilled IV/IM Nurses and Aesthetic Practitioners, who will conduct a full review of your medical history and advise you regarding your suitability for the Vitamin D Shot.